 Hocking Hills State Park, located southeast of Columbus, is one of the most popular state parks in Ohio.
 It is one of the most picturesque regions, especially in the fall when the leaves are changing during the peak color season.
 The park has many areas to hike.
 Old Man's Cave is the best place to start.

 The state park has massive limestone cliffs, waterfalls, gorges, towering hemlocks, and various trails to accommodate your skill and energy level.
-There are also places in the region for fishing, disc golf, archery, and horseback riding.
+There are also places in the region for fishing, zip lining, disc golf, archery, and horseback riding.

 Address: 19852 State Route 664 South, Logan, Ohio